- 1 How to Get to Williamsburg, VA

 Today, the site contains hundreds of restored or rebuilt buildings from the city’s Colonial-era history, situated on more than 300 acres of land.
 Many of these buildings are open for visitors to walk through and observe historic reenactors bustling around, carrying out everyday tasks from years gone by.
 You’re welcome to ask them questions and learn about what life was really like in the Colonial age.

-Colonial Williamsburg offers many different walking tours, focusing on various aspects of the site and its history throughout the day.
+Colonial Williamsburg offers many different walking tours, focusing on various aspects of the site, bringing history to life throughout the day.
 Besides, with all of this Colonial history, it’s easy to imagine that there are some eerie undertones.
 They offer ghost tours of its haunted past, and a Ghost Walk Junior meant for the whole family.

 While it’s free to wander around the ground of Colonial Williamsburg, you’ll need to purchase tickets to enter most of the historic buildings.
-If you only plan to spend one day exploring Colonial Williamsburg, single-day passes are available for $44.99.
-However, if you want to take your time walking through all of the different shops and museums, consecutive three-day passes are $54.99.
-You can explore different options, as well as see their daily schedule of events, on the Colonial Williamsburg website.
+If you only plan to spend one day exploring Colonial Williamsburg, single-day passes are available.
+However, if you want to take your time walking through all of the different shops and museums, consecutive three-day passes are what you need.
+You can explore the daily schedule of events on their events calendar.